schlmpcs/gtbsbe_armeta/README.md

 2. Ensure stamps and signatures are visible and not too faint
 3. PDFs with higher resolution typically yield better results

-## Privacy & Security
-- Files are processed on secure servers
-- Uploaded files are automatically deleted after processing
-- No data is stored permanently
-- Each session is isolated for security

-## Browser Compatibility
-Works best with:
-- Chrome (recommended)
-- Firefox
-- Safari
-- Edge

-## Support
-If you encounter any issues or the system is not responding, please notify the technical administrator.